rmetzler/bliki/wiki/gpg/terrible.md

 ## Mobile Need Not Apply

-Safely distributing GPG keys to mobile applications is more or less impossible, and integration with mobile mail applications is nonexistant.
+<del>Safely distributing GPG keys to mobile applications is more or less
+impossible, and integration with mobile mail applications is nonexistant.
-Hope you only ever read your mail from a Real Computer!
+Hope you only ever read your mail from a Real Computer!</del>

+vollkorn points out that the above is inaccurate.
+He posted a couuple of options for GPG on Android, and the state of the art for iOS GPG apps is apparently better than I was able to find.
+See [his comment](#comment-1422227740) for details.